caltechlibrary/commonpy/README.md

 Contributing
 ------------

-We would be happy to receive your help and participation with enhancing Commonpy!
+We would be happy to receive your help and participation with enhancing CommonPy!
 Please visit the [guidelines for contributing](CONTRIBUTING.md) for some tips on getting started.

 License